ikarmpadakis/swash/README.md

 cd swash
 ```
 Initialise **SWASH**.
 This creates a new data folder in `~/swash_data`.
 This folder mounted in the container and will contain all the simulated data.
 The location of the fodler can be modified by changing the `mnt` variable.
 The container is destroyed after exiting so it does not leave any traces in the local system.
-A `$data` environmental variable has been added for easier navigation.
 ```
 ./swashstart
 ```